UltraMessaging/um_perf/README.md

 5. Three sources (single sending thread), three RPP-based Stores (one per source), three receivers (single receiver thread).
-This demonstrates balancing the load across multiple Stores (each Store only sees one third of the messages).
+This demonstrates balancing the load across multiple Stores (each Store only sees one-third of the messages).
 6. Three sources (single sending thread), streaming (no Store).
 This demonstrates that sending to three streaming sources can send almost as fast as a single streaming source.

-The method of discovering the maximun sustainable throughput is to run a publisher at a given message rate for at least 1 minute and check for failure indications.
+The method of discovering the maximum sustainable throughput is to run a publisher at a given message rate for at least 1 minute and check for failure indications.
 If the test succeeds, repeat with a higher message rate.
 When a test fails,
-the message rate is decreased and the test is repeated.
+the message rate is decreased, and the test is repeated.
-(A test is said to have "failed" if any component has packet loss, or if the publisher exhausts flight size (LBM_EWOULDBLOCK send error) due exceeding the disk write speed.)
+(A test is said to have "failed" if any component has packet loss, or if the publisher exhausts flight size (LBM_EWOULDBLOCK send error) due to exceeding the disk write speed.)

 Note that the comparisons will be *very* dependent on the underlying hardware (server and disk).